ihmeuw/cascade-at/docs/epiviz/omega_constraint.rst

  *  Thin the data by year so it is every five years.

 Adding lots of omega-constraint data can slow the program.

+The current implementation is in :py:func:`cascade.executor.construct_model.construct_model`.
+It creates an omega constraint using the default age and time grid, as set in the EpiViz-AT user interface.
+The data used to constrain omega is exactly the age-specific death rate, retrieved from ``db_queries.get_envelope`` in the function :py:func:`cascade.input_data.db.asdr.get_asdr_data`.
+Further work should use "cause-deleted life tables" to impute other-cause mortality.